Pedr0-Raposo/Portfolio_QA/en-us/Beta Tests/Fading Echo/Bug2.md

 ⚠ Bug found

-Above the waterfall, by using the water form and absorbing the toxic water (which makes you jump higher), you can jump onto part of the wall that gives you access to a series of other platforms.
+Above the green waterfall, by using the water form and absorbing the toxic water (which makes you jump higher), you can jump onto part of the wall that gives you access to a series of other platforms.
 With good parkour skills, you can use these to reach areas outside the map.